flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/failures/failures.md

 It may be configured either to trigger while the plane climbs or descends.

-### Speed Failure Generator
+### ground speed Failure Generator

-This generator triggers a set of failures among the selected failure pool when the airplane reaches a random speed set between the specified minimum and maximum speed.
+This generator triggers a set of failures among the selected failure pool when the airplane reaches a random ground speed set between the specified minimum and maximum ground speed.

 It may be configured either to trigger while the plane accelerates or decelerates.